 - California State Bar Organizational Diversity Award - only law school to receive the honor

-- Higher Education Excellence in Diversity (HEED) Award from INSIGHT Into Diversity - only law school to receive the award all four years
+- Higher Education Excellence in Diversity (HEED) Award from INSIGHT Into Diversity - only law school to receive the award all seven years

 - Top 25 Law Schools by Hispanic Outlook in Higher Education - for Hispanic enrollment and degrees awarded

 - National Jurist “Diversity Honor Roll” - #8 on the list of the most diverse law schools in the country